MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/display-status-unhealthy.md

 ### Check HDMI cable connections

-Issues can occur is an HDMI cable is unplugged, faulty, or inconsistent.
+Issues can occur if an HDMI cable is unplugged, faulty, or inconsistent.
 In this situation, reseat the cable at both ends.
 If the issues persist, try to replace the cable.

 ### Make sure the display is powered on